CiaranRG/StaticSWAPISite/README.md

 # StaticSWAPISite
-This is will be a website that queries the SWAPI database and then It will be setup to allow people to seamlessly search for information.
+This is will be a website that queries the SWAPI database and displays the data in their respective sections